 Next came the brows (Britt's specialty) and my whole appearance completely transformed.
 Before I knew it, it was time for the final steps.
 Normally, I would've slapped on my go-to Laura Mercier gloss and called it a day, but today, I added highlighter to my Cupid's bow and learned the proper way to use a lip liner.
 It's so simple; I had just never been shown how simple.
 We topped the look off with mascara et voilà:

 While these skills might seem like a walk in the park for some, they were new to me.
 I truly couldn't believe the final outcome, and it gave me a sense of hope in such a time of uncertainty.
 This virtual makeup trial made me feel like I had accomplished more than just a line item on my wedding planning checklist.
-It made me feel like nothing, not even a global pandemic, could stop me from achieving whatever I set out to.
+It made me feel like nothing could stop me from achieving whatever I set out to.